Religion

 FinalistBio

 At the age of 12, I moved to the United Kingdom alone on an academic scholarship to escape the economic hardship and insecurity issues in Nigeria.
-After high school, I moved to Howard University to complete my bachelors and one day attend medical school.
-I am passionate about women's health, and I am currently completing a research project to better understand maternal health challenges in Ghana.
+After high school, I moved to Howard University to complete my bachelor's degree and, one day, attend medical school.
+I am passionate about women's health, and I am currently completing a research project to understand maternal health challenges in Ghana better.

 I am committed to helping international students like myself succeed in this country through mentorship and community building.
-I currently mentor three international students and also serve as the community service chair for Howard University International Pals.
+I currently mentor three international students through the organization Howard University International Pals.

-In my free time, I LOVE to sing, bake, cook, and play guitar.
-I am a member of Howard University's community choir and also serve as the president's intern.
+In my free time, I LOVE to read, sing, bake, cook, and play guitar.

 Education